bigmlcom/bigmler/docs/index.rst

 - bigmler cluster     Used to generate clusters and centroids' predictions.
                       See :ref:`bigmler-cluster`.

+- bigmler anomaly     Used to generate anomaly detectors and anomaly scores.
+                      See :ref:`bigmler-anomaly`.

 - bigmler delete      Used to delete the remotely created resources.
 See :ref:`bigmler-delete`.